Why is Bamburgh Castle so significant?

 Be prepared for anything.
 Murphy’s Law comes into play here regularly.
 The one day you forget to bring your waterproof WILL be the day that it rains heavily.

-Roll mats are more reliable than air mattresses.
 Expect a different attitude from staff on and off site.
 We live, work and socialize together and the staff want to instruct you professionally at work, and want to meet some new friends after work.
 We form very close friendships here, so don’t feel too surprised when we want to know everything about you!

 Emily, New Orleans